winsuntech/fruitmix/doc/xattr.md

 # Extended Attribute

-Fruitmix uses Linux file system's Extended Attribute (xattr) feature to attach data onto files and folders.
+Fruitmix uses Linux file system's Extended Attribute (xattr) feature to store `File Instance` data.

 All files and folders in `Universe` has an extended attribute named: `user.fruitmix`, including the root folders.